backstage/backstage/plugins/incremental-ingestion-backend/api-report.md

     incrementalAdminRouter: Router;
     manager: IncrementalIngestionDatabaseManager;
   }>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static create(
+  static create(
     env: PluginEnvironment,
     builder: CatalogBuilder,
   ): Promise<IncrementalCatalogBuilder>;
 }

-// Warning: (ae-missing-release-tag) "IncrementalEntityProvider" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface IncrementalEntityProvider<TCursor, TContext> {
   around(burst: (context: TContext) => Promise<void>): Promise<void>;